riadath/obsidian_notes/Untitled.md

-### Content Rating :
+### Content Rating : 1
 Write a rationale for this rating.
 Write in 5-6 sentences.
 Don't use points, write in 2-3 paragraphs.
 Here's what to write:
 - The code contains code that the user requested from previous response.
 - The fade-in effect starts from 2 seconds which is accurate.
-- The code attempts to set color of the item in RGBA format, where RGB stands for red, green and blue and A stands for alpha or the opacity.
+- The code attempts to set color of the item in ARGB format, where RGB stands for red, green and blue and A stands for alpha or the opacity.
 However Tkinter does not recognize this python format as a color.
--
+- Syntax error
-### Style Rating: 7
+### Style Rating: 6
 Write the rationale in 1-2 sentences considering the points below.
 Write in paragraphs, don't use points.
--
+- Properly commented
+- Hard coded values like title, size, background color

-### Overall: 7
+### Overall: 2
 Write the rationale in 4-5 sentences considering the points below.
 Write in paragraphs, don't use points.
 - Provide a brief overview of response in 1-2 sentences
 - Explain the good things about the response in brief